Michael Emenalo: Technical director

-On 10 June 2013, Emenalo requested that his contract be terminated "to facilitate the return of José Mourinho". but his request was denied.
+On 10 June 2013, Emenalo requested that his contract be terminated "to facilitate the return of José Mourinho", but his request was denied.

 On 6 November 2017, he resigned as technical director of the club, and at the end of that month joined Monaco as its sporting director.
 On 12 August 2019, Emenalo left Monaco by mutual consent.

+On 12 July 2023, The Athletic reported that Emenalo would become the first director of football of the Saudi Pro League.

+Personal life

+Emenalo's son, Landon, is currently a member of the Chelsea academy.